d-dziublenko/crop-yield-dashboard/CONTRIBUTING.md

-# Contributing to Crop Yield Prediction Dashboard
+# Contributing to Crop Yield Dashboard

-First off, thank you for considering contributing to the Crop Yield Prediction Dashboard!
+First off, thank you for considering contributing to the Crop Yield Dashboard!
 It's people like you that make this tool better for everyone.

 ## Code of Conduct